Sisi's bold start on economic reforms buys Egypt some time

 “We’re patient for them to address the crisis moment and look forward to an articulation of medium-term goals when they have time to focus on that.”

-Sisi has not publicized a medium-term plan or even revealed who his economic advisors are, leaving observers to speculate how he intends to fix state finances and attract back business.
+Sisi has not publicised a medium-term plan or even revealed who his economic advisors are, leaving observers to speculate how he intends to fix state finances and attract back business.

 Christopher Jarvis, the IMF’s mission chief for Egypt said the new government’s moves towards fiscal consolidation were “a home-grown plan and an important step forward.”
 Rating agencies may revise their outlooks upwards.